Sociology A Level

 What will I study?

-Key topic areas and examples of what will be studied across the two years include the following:
+Key topic areas and examples of what you will study include:

 - Families and Households - What do we mean by ‘the family’?
 How have families and relationships within them changed?